-Shibuya is one of the main centers of Tokyo, with a distinctive pedestrian crossing that has many sides and through which about 3000 people passes at every green light.
+Shibuya is one of the main centers of Tokyo, with a distinctive pedestrian crossing that has many sides and through which about 3000 people pass at every green light.

-Let`s talk a little bit about Japanese kitchen.
-As you already know, most of the typical Japanese dishes are based on rice (as a staple in the nourishing of Japan) and various kind of vegetables, fishes, spices, sauces, and algae.
+Let`s talk a little bit about the Japanese kitchen.
+As you already know, most of the typical Japanese dishes are based on rice (as a staple in the nourishing of Japan) and various kind of vegetables, fish, spices, sauces, and algae.

 Since ancient times, the Japanese food was painted down with the term “five flavors, five colors, and five ways of preparing”: five tastes – sweetness, sourness, spiciness, bitterness, and saltiness; five colors – white, yellow, red, green, and black; five types of preparation – raw, boiled, baked, fried and steamed.
 Therefore, we are talking about delicatessen food, in which, in addition to taste, great importance should be attached to the scents and colors.